 Directions: Drive from DuPont to Steilacoom along DuPont-Steilacoom Road.

 Stop 2: Lunch in Steilacoom

-The tiny town of Steilacoom – also the first incorporated city in Washington state - could not be more picturesque and charming.
-After a short drive through the heart of town on Have lunch at the Topside Bar and Grill, with views from their dining room or outdoor patio overlooking the town and the waterfront.
+The tiny town of Steilacoom – the first incorporated city in Washington state - could not be more charming.
+After a short drive through the heart of town, have lunch at the Topside Bar and Grill, and enjoy views from their dining room or outdoor patio overlooking the town and the waterfront.

-As you browse the menu, the Maple Pecan Wild Sockeye Salmon and the Coffee Chili Rubbed Flat Iron Steak will probably catch your eye, and you won’t regret following through with them.
+As you browse the menu, the Maple Pecan Wild Sockeye Salmon and the Coffee Chili Rubbed Flat Iron Steak will probably catch your eye.
+You won't regret it.

 Directions: From Steilacoom, Lafayette Street becomes Chambers Creek Road, following the Salish Sea waterfront and then Chambers Creek.
 Just 8 minutes/3.5 miles later, you’ll arrive in University Place at the trailhead for Chambers Bay Loop

 Stop 3: Chambers Bay Loop Trail in University Place

 Chambers Bay is more than a championship-caliber golf course (where Jordan Spieth won his first U.S. Open); it’s home to one of the most beautiful trails in Washington.
 As your path winds past the famous “Lone Pine” toward the waterfront beach, you’ll cross the Chambers Creek Bridge, where revel in an unmatched view of the islands and the Olympic Mountains.